-Gomkora and Festival
+Gom kora and Festival

-The festival draws people from remote villages, school children, village youths, businessmen, civil servants, and the Drakpa tribe of Tawang, neighbouring Arunachal Pradesh (India), who endure days of travel on foot amid rugged environs with entire families in tow.
+The festival draws people from remote villages, school children, village youths, businessmen, civil servants, and the Drakpa tribe of Tawang, neighboring Arunachal Pradesh (India), who endure days of travel on foot amid rugged environs with entire families in tow.
 Some say that Drakpas have done this for more than a millennium, beginning shortly after Guru Padmasambhava sanctified the place in the 8th century AD.

-A few kilometers past Gom Kora is Duksum a small weaver’s town where you can find a fair amount of weavers producing some very nice work.
-The landmark of the town is an original iron chain suspension bridge built by Thangtong Gyalpo or Lama Chazampa (Lama Iron-bridge builder) in the 1600’s.
+A few kilometers past Gom Kora is Duksum, a small weaver’s town where you can find a fair amount of weavers producing some very nice work.
+The landmark of the town is an original iron chain suspension bridge built by Thangtong Gyalpo or Lama Chazampa (Lama Iron-bridge builder) in the 1600s.
 Duksum is the main supply town for all the high mountain villages that surround it and is rich in Bhutanese arts and legend.

 Rangjung, Radhi and Phongmey

 This is a major source of silk and raw silk fabrics.
-Continue to Radi [9km], a specialist weaving village and then to Phongmey [9km] either by vehicle or on foot along dirt road with rice fields on both sides.
+Continue to Radi [9km], a specialist weaving village and then to Phongmey [9km] either by vehicle or on foot along a dirt road with rice fields on both sides.